OctaForge/libostd/README.md

 OctaSTD is a collection of C++ utilities to aid the upcoming OctaForge C++ API.
 It provides containers (dynamic arrays etc) as well as other utilities.

+Documentation for OctaSTD can be found at https://wiki.octaforge.org/docs/octastd.

 It utilizes C++11.
 It also implements equivalents of certain C++14 library features that are possible to implement with the C++11 language.
 It does not go beyond C++11 level when it comes to core language features.